What Have You Done for Me Lately: Live performances

 While promoting her second greatest hits album Number Ones, the singer performed an eight-minute medley of six hits during the American Music Awards of 2009.
 It included "Control", "Miss You Much", "What Have You Done for Me Lately", "If", "Make Me", and finished with "Together Again".
-At the end of the performance, she received applauses and standing ovation from the audience.
+At the end of the performance, she received applause and a standing ovation from the audience.
 On the 2010 Essence Music Festival, held in New Orleans, Louisiana, Jackson included "What Have You Done for Me Lately" on the setlist, and performed wearing a one-piece outfit with leotards underneath.
 On the Number Ones: Up Close and Personal tour in 2011, the song was the third on the setlist.
 She performed it wearing a metallic catsuit.
 On August 30, the song was dedicated to Portland as a part of the tour which Jackson dedicated a song for the city she was performing.
 Writing for the Hartford Courant, Thomas Kintner pointed out that "six dancers joined [Jackson] to shimmy and gyrate through [...] the punchy 'What Have you Done for me Lately?'".
 The song was also included on Jackson's Unbreakable World Tour (2015–16).
 During the 2017-2019 State of the World Tour, it was performed interpolating Cardi B's "Bodak Yellow".
 Jackson included the song in concert at her 2019 Las Vegas residence Janet Jackson: Metamorphosis.
 It was also included on her special concert series "Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation" in 2019.